What To Do When There Is Nothing To Do

 We all have days at home that are boring.
 You can’t think of anything to do that’s fun and exciting.
 You just feel like just hanging out in bed watching videos on your phone.
 After all, what else is there, right?
 Wrong.
 You don’t have to fly across the country or spend lots of money to have a fun, interesting time.

 Here are a few ideas.
 Once you start thinking about the world around your home, you’ll see other activities that you can do to have fun without spending any money.
 By the way, you still get to use your phone when doing these things.

 This is really cool, but you need a parent to help you.
 Ask for a broken machine.
 It can be a lawn mower or a tower computer or an old toy or bike.
 Then ask your parents for the tools you need.
 Before you start, go online and read about the safety steps you need to do the work.
 You might need eye protection or gloves.
 Then grab a screwdriver and get going!

 You’ll see how gadgets do what they do.
 You’ll learn about the insides of machines and maybe even figure out what is wrong with them.
 You’ll also learn how to use tools, something everyone needs to know.
 Taking something apart is perfect for when your parents are doing a task beside you.

 That long word looks terribly scary, but it means that you study birds.
 This is so easy and doesn’t cost much.
 All you need is a book from the library on local birds and a pair of binoculars.
 You could even use your phone.
 Just take pictures of any birds you see then go online to find out what kind of birds they are.

-Warning: bird watching can be surprisingly fun and lead to a life-long hobby, not just something you do on your summer vacation.
+Warning: bird watching can be surprisingly fun and lead to a life-long hobby, not just something to do when you are bored.